stared/stared.github.io/content/blog/2025/04/polyglot-quantum-flytrap/index.md

 I've reviewed the Polish translation, and it's workable.
 It's not perfect, but grammatically correct and readable.
 Regarding physics, the only change I made was replacing "intensywność" with "natężenie" — a more idiomatic term for "intensity" in physics contexts.

 While the translation isn't flawless, it seems to beat the industry standard.
-Consider UI buttons: "back" often translates literally as "plecy" (the anatomical back), or Aliexpress's "save" as "ratuj" (correct, but more suitable for rescuing someone from a fire).
+Consider UI Aliexpress' UI button "save" as "ratuj" (correct, but more suitable for rescuing someone from a fire) - which is still better than [this menu disaster](https://toppandigital.com/translation-blog/polish-restaurant-offers-cervical-cancer-on-menu-due-to-translation-error/).

 By extrapolation, I believe these models should perform well for other languages too, especially widely-used European ones like Castellano Spanish.
 With Mandarin Chinese, it's my leap of faith.

 There's another issue — handling links.
 Some links (e.g., to Wikipedia) have direct translations, others don't.
+Here I decided to use the original links and, for now, ignore the problem.

 ## Bonus